 VLAN IDs Identifier for the VLAN which may be any value between 1 and 4094 inclusive and must be unique (unless it is a VLAN associated with another bridge in a crossing VLAN).
-An interface can either be "internal (protected)" or "external (public)".
-This interface is If you select "internal (protected)", you are indicating that this interface is protected.
-This protection includes the memorization of machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP (see the chapter Implicit rules).
-Protected interfaces are represented by a shield [].
+This interface is An interface can either be "internal (protected)" or "external (public)".
+If you select "internal (protected)", you are indicating that this interface is protected This protection includes the memorization of machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP (see the chapter Implicit rules).
+Protected interfaces are represented by a shield ().
 If you select "external (public)", you are indicating that this part of the network is linked up to the internet.
 In most cases, the external interface, linked up to the internet, has to be in external mode.
 The shield icon disappears when this option is selected.
-Address range None (interface By selecting/unselecting this option, the interface will be enabled/disabled.
-By disabled) disabling an interface, it becomes unusable.
-In terms of use, this may correspond to interface which has been disabled because it is not in use is an example of an additional security measure against intrusions.
+Address range None (interface disabled) By selecting/unselecting this option, the interface will be enabled/disabled.
+By disabling an interface, it becomes unusable.
+In terms of use, this may correspond to an interface to be used in the near or distant future, but which is not active.
+An additional security measure against intrusions.